MrinalBhoumick/AppSync-Structured/README.md

 This setup provides a structured approach to managing AWS AppSync APIs using CI/CD.
 By leveraging automation and version control, you can ensure that your API components are consistently deployed and updated with minimal manual intervention.

-For further assistance or customization, refer to the AWS documentation or reach out to your DevOps team.
+For further assistance or customization, refer to the AWS documentation or reach out to Workmates DevOps team.

 ---